 A detailed explanation of the data and the coding process is included in the Technical Paper No. 10 (in German language only).

-As of Release 9.0, the coded statements are available as a separate data set (anchor8_CARI) within the scope of the regular Scientific Use-Files.
+The coded statements are available as a separate data set (anchor8_CARI) within the scope of the regular Scientific Use-Files.

 → Guest Researchers